Physical Education PolicyNorth Ealing Primary School

 The PE Curriculum:

-Our NES P.E and Games curriculum is designed to create positive relationships with physical activity for life.
+Our NEPS P.E and Games curriculum is designed to create positive relationships with physical activity for life.
 In line with the National Curriculum, children will be included, challenged and supported through the basic skills of physical literacy working alongside the Real P.E programme of study.
 The purpose is to physically educate children through six main learning fundamentals; personal, social, cognitive, creative, physical and health.

 Through these intentions, children will build confidence in all sports, as the skills, they have successfully developed through the school can be applied to many games.
 Children at NES will thrive in spirit and sportsmanship, creating ambitious and motivated lifelong learners.
 The extensive sporting opportunities children receive at NES provide a springboard for future possibilities thus allowing students to lead a healthy and active lifestyle.